-Wouldn’t it be great if you could keep contributing to an offshore pension plan as you move from one job to the next, thus reducing the risk of any setbacks in your plan for retirement?
+Wouldn’t it be great if you could keep contributing to an offshore pension plan as you move from one job / country to the next?

-This part of the website examines the process of pension planning for expatriates in terms of their retirement strategies.
-This particular page acts as a reference to a number of other pages in the section that address the issues associated with expat pensions.
-These include the following:
+This section of the website examines the process of pension planning for expatriates in terms of their retirement strategies.
+Issues associated with expat pensions include the following:

 View our explanatory video about Pension plans for expats below:

 Saving for retirement as an expatriate can be a challenging exercise.
 Employees can be posted to several different countries throughout the course of their careers.
 More often than not, each country has different pension fund legislation, coupled with diverse tax regimes that act as barriers to the portability of pension funds.
 If you are considering retirement abroad, you may well be in a position to take advantage of offshore pension plans, and in so doing improve both the investment return and tax efficiency of your savings.

 Welcome to the world of international pensions, where it is possible to access a wide range of funds whilst enjoying the benefits of tax free growth on investment.
 Offshore pension plans are designed by international banks or insurance companies and tailored for the expat community.

 The offshore pension fund industry was developed in the 1970′s when UK-based financial institutions established non-domestic fund management subsidiaries, targeting expatriated investors.
 Offshore funds are domiciled outside of the UK.
 They are therefore regulated by the authorities in the country where they are located.
 Established offshore investment centres such as the Isle of Man with their independent legal, political and regulatory framework, offer both tax efficiency and security to clients.

 2. Advantages and disadvantages of Offshore Pension Plans